Exploring Flow-Lenia Universes with a Curiosity-driven AI Scientist: Discovering Diverse Ecosystem Dynamics: Methods

 Second, a flow field $F^t$ is derived from this affinity map, which determines how matter will move:

 This flow combines an attraction toward high-affinity regions with a diffusion effect (modulated by $\theta_A$) that prevents excessive matter concentration.

-To move matter according to the computed flow field while preserving mass conservation, Flow Lenia uses a reintegration tracking method \citep{moroz2020reintegration}.
+To move matter according to the computed flow field while preserving mass conservation, Flow-Lenia uses a reintegration tracking method \citep{moroz2020reintegration}.
 This approach works like a grid-based particle system where each cell sends matter according to the flow field.
 When matter from a source cell flows to a destination that overlaps multiple grid cells, the matter is distributed proportionally across these cells.
-This ensures that the total amount of matter in the system remains constant, a crucial property that distinguishes Flow Lenia from traditional cellular automata.
+This ensures that the total amount of matter in the system remains constant, a crucial property that distinguishes Flow-Lenia from traditional cellular automata.